Ribe-Esbjerg HH

 Ribe-Esbjerg HH is a handball club based in the town of Ribe in Jutland, Denmark.
-The club was founded on 1 May 1973 and was the result of a merger between Ribe Håndboldklub and Sædding Idrætsforening.
+The club was founded on 1 May 1973 and was the result of a merger between Ribe Håndboldklub and Sædding Guldager Idrætsforening.
 Ribe-Esbjerg HH competes in the men's Danish Handball League.

+History

+In the first season in the clubs history, they won their section of the Danish 2.
+Division and was thus promoted to the 1. division.
+In the 2011/2012 season the team was promoted to the top division in Denmark, Herrehåndboldligaen.

+They reached the semifinals of the Danish Championship for the first time in 2016-17.
+They did however lose both the semifinals and the bronze match.